 - Priority 2 routes: Secondary roads

 This system sets emergency routes, key transit routes and main arterial roads as a priority to keep our City moving.
-Then we plow on to secondary roads within residential areas, and finally remaining roads, culs-de-sac and other dead-end streets. * Please note: as long as it is snowing, crews will be focused on keeping Priority 1, followed by Priority 2 routes clear.
-This means it could take upwards of 96 hours for crews to start clearing residential areas, especially Priority 3 routes.
+Then we "plow" on to secondary roads within residential areas, and finally remaining roads, culs-de-sac and other dead-end streets. * Please note: as long as it is snowing, crews will be focused on keeping Priority 1, followed by Priority 2 routes clear.
+This means it could take upwards of 96 hours or more for crews to start clearing residential areas, especially Priority 3 routes.

 As well as street plowing, the City also maintains public access to City facilities by clearing sidewalks, parking lots, bridges, the Waterfront Walkway and the E&N trail.